MaastrichtU-IDS/translator-openpredict/README.md

 # Install the package 📦

-You might want to use a virtual environment for Python.
+You might want to use a virtual environment for Python 3.7

 ```bash
 # Create the virtual environment